binpash/pash/pldi/osdi_reviews.md

 S3.1: I'm not sure `finger` is a good example these days.
 How about `ps` or `uptime`?

-S3.2: as a purely practical matter, where are the annotations for a command stored?
-There must be an extra metadata file, or something like it -- where do you put it?
+> S3.2: as a purely practical matter, where are the annotations for a command
+> stored?
+There must be an extra metadata file, or something like it -- where do
+> you put it?

+kk: Annotations are stored and read in a pash specific directory.

 S5.1: the definition of parallelisable regions means that many of the throwaway shell scripts I write would not be parallelisable, because (for ease of